TGenNorth/ISGPipeline/README.txt

 are checked/verified in the earlier samples.

-The ISG Tools are a collection of java command line utilities that manipulate/annotate the results of ISGPipeline (summarized below):
+The ISG Tools are a collection of java command line utilities that manipulate/annotate the results of ISGPipeline More details for each of the tools, including arguments, are found in README_TOOLS.txt.
+Their basic functions are summarized below:
-  CalculateMismatch.jar -calculate mismatch distance between adjacent SNPs CalculatePattern.jar - calculate pattern of SNP states among samples for each locus CalculateStatistics.jar - calculate overall variant statistics for each sample ClassifyMatrix.jar - classify SNPs in matrix as (non)synonymous, intergenic, etc.
+  CalculateMismatch.jar -calculate smallest mismatch distance between adjacent SNPs CalculatePattern.jar - calculate pattern of SNP states among samples for each locus CalculateStatistics.jar - calculate overall variant statistics for each sample in matrix ClassifyMatrix.jar - classify SNPs in matrix as (non)synonymous, intergenic, etc.
   CleanMatrix.jar - remove matrix loci containing ambiguous or missing alleles DetermineStatus.jar - marks status of each locus (e.g., clean, ambiguous, missing,